rmsrosa/nbbinder/README.md

 ## Installation

-After development is complete, the module will be available in [PyPI](https://pypi.org/project/nbbinder/) and installation will be possible with
+The module is available in [PyPI](https://pypi.org/project/nbbinder/) and installation is done with

 ```bash
 pip install nbbinder
 ```

-For the moment, it is only available in [TestPyPI](https://test.pypi.org/project/nbbinder/).

 The module can also be downloaded directly from github.com/rmsrosa/nbbinder.